alecsiemerink/alecsiemerink/README.md

 ## Hi there, I'm a Cloud Engineer & Student from the Netherlands! 👋

 I'm passionate about Cloud Computing and Cybersecurity.
-I work part-time as a Cloud Engineer while pursuing my full-time studies in Information Science.
+I work part-time as a Cloud Engineer while pursuing my full-time bachelor in Information Science.

 ## My Tools
 <div align="center">